Frequently Asked Questions:

 North Campervans Responsibilities:

 - Each van is vacuumed, washed down, and disinfected between each rental.
 All kitchen and bedding gear is cleaned and disinfected after each use.
-Disinfection is completed according to AHS guidelines which include measures that have been approved to prevent the spread of COVID-19.
+Disinfection is completed according to Alberta Health Services (AHS) guidelines which include measures that have been approved to prevent the spread of COVID-19.

 - Each van has a full safety check completed prior to pickup.